 One of the most recommended ways to increase your tax refund is to increase your contributions to your retirement fund.
 Contributing to an Individual Retirement Account (IRA) or 401(k) not only facilitates saving for retirement, but placing money into the IRA lowers the total taxable income because it comes off the top.
 The more you contribute to the IRA, the less of your income is subject to taxes.
 Generally, the lower your taxable income, the less you'll owe in taxes, and the less you owe in taxes, the greater the refund.

 Be careful, though, to make the IRA contribution by the deadline, and know your limits.
-There's a maximum amount that can be applied for lowering taxable income.
+For 2019 and 2020, you can deduct a maximum of $6,000 ($7,000 if you are 50 or older) in IRA contributions from your taxable income. [source: IRS].
 Consult a tax professional to ensure your IRA contributions are made on time and in the right dollar amount.

 When interest rates are low, many homeowners look at refinancing their homes.
 Those who refinance at a lower interest rate benefit from lower mortgage payments as well as a lower amount paid over the life of the mortgage.
 But did you know refinancing could also bump up your tax return?

-For many, business ownership has become a path to financial freedom.
-Home-based business owners can deduct things like a home office, telephone, Internet service and office supplies.
-When you start a business, the initial deductions may offer tax refunds, and as the business begins to make money, the continuing deductions provide financial freedom.
-A home-based business can bring you around $3,000 in tax savings [source: House Logic].
+For many Americans, business ownership has become a path to financial freedom.
+Home-based business owners can deduct things like a home office, telephone, internet service and office supplies.
+When you start a business, the initial deductions may offer tax refunds, and as the business begins to make money, the continuing deductions lower your taxable income.
+Thanks to the latest tax reforms, starting your own business makes even more financial sense.
+Not only can you deduct normal business expenses like the equipment you use for your business, and portions of the facilities and utilities, but you can also claim an automatic 20 percent deduction on all business income.
+Yup, if you are a sole proprietorship, a partnership or even an S corporation, you can claim this deduction [source: IRS]

-If you've ever thought about starting a business in the hours around your regular job, or you're a stay-at-home-parent with a great idea, starting a home-based business can make a lot of fiscal sense.
-The equipment you use for your business, and portions of the facilities and utilities, may be deductible.
 Just make sure you can prove to the IRS that you really have a business and are not just trying to write off expenses.
-If your side business never shows a profit even after several years, the IRS might flag you for auditing.
+If your side business never shows a profit even after several years, the IRS might flag you for an audit.